Free Shipping On All Orders Over $85!

 English Translation: European Seabass!

 Branzino is often prepared whole, either grilled or charred in a pizza oven.
-If you're making it at home, buying filets and pan-searing the skin until crispy is a great way to go - like in Giada's Pan-Seared Branzino with Tomatoes and Capers.
+If you're making it at home, buying filets and pan-searing the skin until crispy is a great way to go - like in Giada's pomegranate and fennel branzino.

 Calamaro